symfony/symfony-docs/service_container.rst

 The ``lint:container`` command performs some additional checks to make sure the container is properly configured:
-* checks that the arguments injected into services match their type declarations.
+* ensures the arguments injected into services match their type declarations.
-* checks that the interfaces configured as alias are resolving to a compatible service.
+* ensures the interfaces configured as alias are resolving to a compatible service.
 It's useful to run it before deploying your application to production (e.g. in your continuous integration server):